JorgeS15/cc300remoteview/README.md

 Issues and pull requests welcome!

+## Disclaimer

-**Disclaimer**: This is an unofficial tool.
+This is an unofficial tool.
 Not affiliated with Engel Austria GmbH.